Classic Car Lawyer Advice & Legal Services

 Different from traditional classic car solicitors and law firms dealing with luxury assets, Philip Harmer grew up in and around the car industry, learning about classic vehicles and the tricks of the trade the inside out.
 His unrivalled knowledge of the technical characteristics and problems of collector and vintage vehicles sets him apart.

 Sellers and Buyers

-The classic car sector is naturally continually growing as the cars from today become the classics of the future driving the increase in value of classic, collector and race cars.
-With 30 years experience in the retail motor industry, we have unique insight of the cars of the 1980's and 1990's which have become the modern classics of today.
+The classic car sector is naturally continually growing as the cars from today become the classics of the future, driving the increase in the value of classic, collector and race cars.
+With 30 years of experience in the retail motor industry, we have a unique insight into the cars of the 1980s and 1990s which have become the modern classics of today.

 All too often, barn finds and collector cars bought for restoration are a money pit.
 They are difficult to accurately estimate without stripping and can cost more to restore than the car is worth.

 The rise in popularity of classic car investment has led to an increase in classic car restoration firms.
 However proper old fashioned expertise is hard to come by and can lead to classic car repairs being carried out below the standard expected, leading to disputes and claims.